UniMath/agda-unimath/src/elementary-number-theory/integer-fractions.lagda.md

 open import foundation.propositions
 open import foundation.sets
 open import foundation.universe-levels

+open import set-theory.countable-sets
 ```

 </details>

 ## Idea

-The type of integer fractions is the type of pairs `n/m` consisting of an
+The type of {{#concept "integer fractions" Agda=fraction-ℤ}} is the type of
-integer `n` and a positive integer `m`.
-The type of rational numbers is a
+pairs `n/m` consisting of an integer `n` and a positive integer `m`.
+The type of
-retract of the type of fractions.
+rational numbers is a retract of the type of fractions.

 ## Definitions